 414 4th Ave N, Fargo, ND

-Specializing in small-batch spirits, Proof Artisan Distillers has collectively won over 30 national awards.
-They take pride in all of the details from grain-to-barrel to bottle-to-glass.
+Proof Artisan Distillers specializes in small-batch spirits and has won over 30 national awards.
+They take pride in all of the details, from grain-to-barrel to bottle-to-glass.

-Proof Artisan Distillers uses locally grown potatoes for all of their vodkas and gins.
-The potatoes can take 40 days to ferment and the process is very delicate because a slight mistake can ruin a whole batch.
+Proof Artisan Distillers uses locally grown potatoes for their vodkas and gins.
+The potatoes can take 40 days to ferment, and the process is very delicate because a slight mistake can ruin a whole batch.

-In addition to using North Dakota grown potatoes, Proof Artisan Distillers also uses local barley and corn for their whiskey and bourbons.
+In addition to using North Dakota-grown potatoes, Proof Artisan Distillers also uses local barley and corn for their whiskey and bourbon.

-Normally, I’m not a big fan of gin, but the MINIONS Gins at Proof Artisan Distillers changed my mind.
+I’m typically not a big fan of gin, but the MINIONS Gins at Proof Artisan Distillers changed my mind.

 Make sure that you schedule an appointment if you want to experience a tasting.